 The main algorithms proposed in the literature have been selected in order to place them within the framework of the proposed taxonomy.
-This allows the development of an exhaustive and well-supported analysis to compare the performance of all the algorithms among themselves and with respect to some well known non-evolutionary algorithms such as CART [23], AQ [24], CN2 [25], C4.5 [3], C4.5-Rules [26] and RIPPER [27].
+This allows the development of an exhaustive and well-supported analysis to compare the performance of all the algorithms among themselves and with respect to some well-known non-evolutionary algorithms, such as classification and regression tree (CART) [23], automatic qualifier (AQ) [24], CN2 [25], C4.5 [3], C4.5-Rules [26], and Ripper [27].
 To address this, a methodology based on hierarchical comparisons is proposed, first identifying the best performers inside each category and then, selecting them as representatives of the category for the cross-family comparison.
-This hierarchical comparison has been used in order to simplify the empirical study and to focus on the algorithms with better behaviour.
+This hierarchical comparison has been used in order to simplify the empirical study and to focus on the algorithms with better behavior.

-In addition to standard classification problems, this paper is additionally concerned with imbalanced data sets, also known as the class imbalance problem, which has been defined as a current challenge of the Data Mining community [28].
-This refers to the cases where one class, usually the one that contains the concept to be learnt (the positive class), is underrepresented in the data set [29].
-Since this issue is present in many real-world situations, we are particularly interested in analysing the performance of the algorithms in such cases.
-We will analyse the results using the original data sets and with preprocessing in order to study two facts: how the different algorithms directly deal with the imbalance problem and the need of using preprocessing algorithms to help improve classification performance in GBML methods.
+In addition to standard classification problems, this paper is additionally concerned with imbalanced data sets, also known as the class imbalance problem, which has been defined as a current challenge of the data mining community [28].
+This refers to the cases where one class, usually the one that contains the concept to be learned (the positive class), is underrepresented in the data set [29].
+Since this issue is present in many real-world situations, we are particularly interested in analyzing the performance of the algorithms in such cases.
+We will analyze the results using the original data sets and with preprocessing in order to study two facts: how the different algorithms directly deal with the imbalance problem and the need of using preprocessing algorithms to help improve classification performance in GBML methods.

-The experimental framework has been designed so as to provide well-founded conclusions.
-We use a set of 30 realworld problems, which is usually considered to be a representative sample.
+The experimental framework has been designed so as to provide well-founded conclusion.
+We use a set of 30 real-world problems, which is usually considered to be a representative sample.
 We use two different sets of real-world problems.
-The first one is selected randomly from the UCI repository [30], without any prerequisite, and the second one is selected to be representative of imbalanced class problems.
+The first one is selected randomly from the University of California Irvine (UCI) repository [30], without any prerequisite, and the second one is selected to be representative of imbalanced class problems.
 The measures of performance are based on the accuracy rate and Cohen's Kappa metric [31], which is less biased.
 In the case of imbalanced problems, we use the geometric mean of the accuracy rates per class.
 The significance of the results is supported by the proper statistical tests as suggested in the literature [32], [33].

-Finally, we will discuss some lessons learned and new challenges within this topic, in correspondence to the results acquired in this study.
+Finally, we will discuss some lessons learned and new challenges within this topic, in correspondence to the results acquired in this paper.

-The rest of this paper is organised as follows.
-In Section II we present our taxonomy proposal for GBML algorithms for rule induction and we describe the approaches used in this work.
-Section III introduces the experimental framework, that is, the performance measures used in the study, the benchmark data sets and the parameters, the statistical tests, the classical algorithms employed for comparison and the software tool in which all the selected methods are implemented and that we have used for the design of the experiments.
-We develop the empirical analysis for standard classification in Section IV whereas in Section V this analysis is oriented towards imbalanced data sets.
-The lessons learned throughout this study are presented in Section VI.
+The rest of this paper is organized as follows.
+In Section II, we present our taxonomy proposal for GBML algorithms for rule induction and describe the approaches used in this paper.
+Section III introduces the experimental framework, that is, the performance measures used in the paper, the benchmark data sets and the parameters, the statistical tests, the classical algorithms employed for comparison, the software tool in which all the selected methods are implemented and that we have used for the design of the experiments, and the description of a Web page associated with the paper that contains complementary material to the experimental study.
+We develop the empirical analysis for standard classification in Section IV, whereas in Section V this analysis is oriented toward imbalanced data sets.
+The lessons learned throughout this paper are presented in Section VI.
 Finally, in Section VII we make our concluding remarks.